Wolf Creek 2: Accolades

+Future

-TV series and Sequel
+TV series

 In 2016, the Wolf Creek web television series debuted on Stan.
-The series saw Jarratt return to his role as Mick Taylor.
-A second series aired in 2017.
+A second series aired in 2017 and it was confirmed a third film was still planned.

+Sequel

-As of April 2022, after a series of delays, some linked to the Covid pandemic, another film, Wolf Creek 3, was in the development phase, specifically, location scouting.
-It will be directed by Rachele Wiggins and written by Duncan Samarasinghe with Greg McLean as Producer.
-Altitude Film Distribution will distribute in the U.K. John Jarratt will reprise his role as the psychopathic Mick Taylor.
-"An American family takes a dream trip to the Australian outback and soon draws the attention of notorious serial killer Mick Taylor.
-A hellish nightmare ensues as the couple’s two children escape only to be hunted by Australia’s most infamous killer."
-Wolf Creek 3 is planned for release later in 2023, with the tagline There Will be Blood.
+In April 2022, after a series of delays, some linked to the COVID-19 pandemic, another film, Wolf Creek 3, was in the development phase, specifically, location scouting.
+It is set to be directed by Rachele Wiggins and written by Duncan Samarasinghe with Greg McLean as producer.
+In 2021, Altitude Film Distribution was scheduled to distribute in the United Kingdom, however this was abandoned.
+Jarratt will reprise his role as Taylor.
+The premise is "An American family takes a dream trip to the Australian outback and soon draws the attention of notorious serial killer Mick Taylor.
+A hellish nightmare ensues as the couple's two children escape only to be hunted by Australia's most infamous killer."
+In 2022, Wolf Creek 3 was set to be released, with the tagline "There Will be Blood".
+On 30 August 2024, it was announced a new reboot for the franchise will begin filming in early 2025 titled as Wolf Creek: Legacy with Jarratt set to return and reprise the role and Sean Lahiff as new director.